avansisintegracion/datalab/proj-kaggle-fishes/notebooks/Article2.md

             x['height']*x['width'])[-1]
 ```

-The pictures that does not contain bounding boxes are filled with empty boundy
+The pictures that does not contain bounding boxes are filled with empty box coordinates.
-box coordinates.

 ```python
 # Get python raw filenames